mvolkmann/context-easy/hooks.md

 They enable implementing stateful components with functions instead of classes.

+Hooks are expected to be ready for production use in React 16.7 which should be released in Q1 2019.

 There are no plans to remove existing ways of implementing components.
 Hooks simply provide a new way that most developers will find easier to understand